 Henry stared at her, eyes bulging.
 "That was fun."

 Sarah suppressed a chuckle.
 "You should dismount first."

-Henry felt like a clumsy oaf as he brought a foot down to the grass and slowly swung his other leg over the top of the bike.
+Henry felt like a clumsy oaf as he brought a foot down to the grass and slowly swung his other leg over the top of the motorcycle.
 Then Sarah gave the kickstand a sharp boot before she stood from the bike.
 She opened the wicker basket fastened behind the seat and removed a blue sheet that had been folded into a square.